Polar Tours Logo 1200px full color svg

 Sylvia Earle's take on sustainable traveling

-The Sylvia Earle is a ship that prioritizes sustainability.
-It is one of the most environmentally friendly ships in its class, with an 80% decrease in emissions due to its efficient design and low-impact operational systems.
-The use of GPS and thrusters instead of traditional anchoring helps protect fragile seafloor ecosystems, and all activities on board are aimed at minimizing waste.
+The Sylvia Earle is built with sustainability at its core.
+One of the lowest-emission ships in its class, it boasts an 80% reduction in emissions thanks to its streamlined design and low-impact operational systems.
+The use of virtual anchoring via GPS and thrusters protects delicate seafloor ecosystems, and all onboard operations are designed to minimize waste.

-The ship has completely eliminated the use of single-use plastics.
-Guests are provided with reusable water bottles to fill up at designated stations, and plastic water bottles are not sold.
-The bathrooms are stocked with biodegradable toiletries in recycled packaging, and the ship observes "Fish-less Fridays" to promote sustainable dining.
-On the Sylvia Earle, sustainability also means education.
-Through a fully equipped Citizen Science Center, an engaging Citizen Science Program, and expert-led lectures, guests are encouraged to deepen their understanding of the polar regions and become advocates for conservation themselves.
-Every aspect of the voyage is carefully planned to minimize impact and inspire long-term awareness and action.
+The ship eliminates single-use plastics entirely: guests receive reusable water bottles to refill at onboard stations, and plastic water bottles are not sold.
+Bathrooms are stocked with biodegradable toiletries in recycled packaging, and the ship observes “Fish-less Fridays” to promote sustainable dining.
+Aboard the Sylvia Earle, sustainability also means education—through a fully equipped Citizen Science Center, an engaging Citizen Science Program, and expert-led lectures, guests are invited to deepen their connection to the polar regions and become ambassadors for conservation themselves.
+Every aspect of the voyage is designed to reduce impact while inspiring long-lasting awareness and action.

 Cabin Categories on board the Sylvia Earle